wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/05-deploy-communication-compliance.md

+Insider risks are one of the top concerns of security and compliance professionals in the modern workplace.
+Protecting your organization against these risks can be challenging to identify and difficult to mitigate.
+Insider risks include vulnerabilities in a variety of areas and can cause major problems for your organization, ranging from the loss of intellectual property to workplace harassment, and more.

-Communication compliance helps minimize communication risks by helping you detect, capture, and act on inappropriate messages in your organization.
+Microsoft Purview Insider Risk Management helps minimize internal risks by enabling you to detect, investigate, and act on malicious and inadvertent activities in your organization.

-Communication compliance is an insider risk solution in Microsoft 365.
+Microsoft Purview Communication Compliance is an insider risk solution in Microsoft 365 that helps minimize communication risks by helping you detect, capture, and act on inappropriate messages in your organization.

 The pre-defined and custom policies allow you to scan internal and external communications for policy matches so they can be examined by chosen reviewers.
-Reviewers can investigate inappropriate content and take appropriate actions to make sure they're compliant with your organization's message standards.
+Reviewers can investigate inappropriate content and take appropriate actions to make sure they’re compliant with your organization’s message standards.

 ## Supported communication channels

 Communication compliance policies scan and capture messages across several communication channels to help you quickly review and remediate compliance issues.
-The supported communication channels include: **Microsoft Teams**, **Exchange**,**Skype for Business**, **Yammer**, and **Third-party sources**.
+The supported communication channels include: **Microsoft Teams**, **Exchange email**, **Yammer**, and **Third-party sources**.

 For Microsoft Teams, communication compliance helps identify the inappropriate content in Teams channels, Private Teams channels, or in 1:1 and group chats.
 For example: